 The Supreme Court of Canada ruled that competent adults be allowed to access assisted dying suffering from a “grievous and irremediable medical condition”, a process that offers medical assistance in dying to people who are terminally ill

-- The ing modifier “suffering” placed next to “assisted dying” implies that “assisted dying” suffers from a medical condition – illogical.
+- The ing modifier “suffering” is placed next to “assisted dying” implying that “assisted dying” is suffering from a medical condition – this is illogical.

 Incorrect Choice